keix/moonquakes/docs/moonquakes-architecture.md

 A Proto encapsulates the immutable components of a compiled Lua function: its constants, bytecode, local variable count, and stack size requirements.

-Unlike a CallFrame, which is runtime state, a Proto is compile-time data that can be shared and executed multiple times.
+Unlike a CallInfo, which is runtime state, a Proto is compile-time data that can be shared and executed multiple times.

 ### 3.1 Structure
 ```